Hashtag Web3 Logo

 Blockchains use hashes extensively for linking blocks.
 Each block contains the hash of the previous block's header, creating an immutable chain.
 Changing any historical block would change its hash, breaking the chain link to the next block.
 This makes tampering immediately obvious.

 Merkle trees use hashes to efficiently verify transaction inclusion.
 Transactions are hashed in pairs repeatedly until a single root hash remains.
 This tree structure allows proving a transaction exists in a block using just a few hashes rather than the entire block data.
-Light clients leverage this for verification without downloading complete blockchain history.
+Light clients use this for verification without downloading complete blockchain history.

 Proof of Work Mining

-Mining in proof-of-work blockchains involves finding a hash meeting specific criteria—typically starting with a certain number of zeros.
+Mining in proof-of-work blockchains involves finding a hash meeting specific criteria, typically starting with a certain number of zeros.
 Miners repeatedly hash block headers with different nonce values, searching for a valid hash.
-This search requires massive computational effort, but verification is instant—anyone can check if a hash is valid.
+This search requires massive computational effort, but verification is instant.
+Anyone can check if a hash is valid.

 Bitcoin's difficulty adjustment changes how many leading zeros are required, maintaining consistent block times as mining power changes.
 More zeros mean exponentially more hashing attempts needed.
-Current Bitcoin difficulty requires hashes with approximately 19 leading zeros—roughly one in 10^19 attempts succeeds.

 Addresses and Public Keys